How payments work

 Things to keep in mind

-- Google Pay doesn't process or authorize transactions, it merely facilitates secure and speedy transactions by tokenizing cards and passing this tokenized card and other customer information to credit card networks
+- Google Pay doesn't process or authorize transactions, it merely helps enable secure and speedy transactions by tokenizing cards and passing this tokenized card and other customer information to credit card networks

 - Merchants are the seller of record and should keep your own records and withhold taxes appropriately